Using Moira in Your Own App

 };

-vAmiga’s CPU class is a subclass of the Moira class.
-It’s main purpose is to add additional functionality to what Moira already offers.
-E.g., the CPU class provides capabilities for serializing and deserializing the CPU state which is important for saving and loading emulator states (snapshots).
-In addition, the CPU class enhances the Moira class with overclocking support.
-If you are interested in how overclocking is implemented in vAmiga, please refer to the How-to section.
+The CPU class in vAmiga is a subclass of the Moira class, designed to extend Moira’s functionality.
+For example, it provides features for serializing and deserializing the CPU state, which is crucial for saving and loading emulator snapshots.
+Additionally, the CPU class adds overclocking support to Moira.
+If you’re interested in how overclocking is implemented in vAmiga, please refer to the How-to section.

-In CPU.cpp we find the implementations of all Moira functions that interact with the environment.
-Since we have declared the API as non-virtual, none of these functions have a default implementation.
-Therefore, all functions must be implemented even if there is nothing to do.
-Thus, many functions are defined with an empty function body.
-E.g.:
+In CPU.cpp, you’ll find the implementations of all Moira functions that interact with the environment.
+Since the API is declared as non-virtual, none of these functions have a default implementation.
+As a result, each function must be explicitly implemented, even if there’s no specific action required.
+This leads to many functions being defined with empty bodies, such as:

 void